-Snively is a horrible little gremlin to everyone.
+Shively is a horrible little gremlin to everyone.
 He’s so terrible that he even attempts murder on more than one occasion.
-When Daddie Doggy is in the ice fishing shanty, Shively tries to push it into a open spot of water so he’ll drown all because he caught a bigger fish than he did.
+When Doggie Daddy is in the ice fishing shanty, Shively tries to push it into a open spot of water so he’ll drown all because Doggie Daddy caught a bigger fish than he did.
 Later, he tries to kill Cindy and Boo-Boo by pushing their snowmachine onto a powerful geyser while they’re sleeping.
 He also unhooks Yogi’s skis from his feet right as he’s about to do a ski jump.
 The little kid’s a demon.

 You’d think he’d be the main antagonist, but he mostly takes a backseat to Shively and his bratty shenanigans.
 Although, they do end up teaming up in the end, they don’t really do much.
 They go to ridiculous lengths all to steal a box of decorations.
 There’s a helicopter crash involved.